 Several groans rose up from the crowd upon hearing that.
 I was almost a bit disturbed by how bad most of them seemed at physical activity.
-Not what I had expected from organism that ate such nutrient dense food.
+Not what I had expected from organisms that ate such nutrient dense food.

 "Okay, everyone in the black masks please follow Viper to the small gym," At this he gestured to the drone I knew as 'Lily'.
 "And you guys in the white masks follow me."

-The four of us in the white masks stepped forward and followed Imp into a side room that was almost a large as the room we were just in, but this one contained large devices everywhere.
+The four of us in the white masks stepped forward and followed Imp into a side room that was almost as large as the room we were just in, but this one contained large devices everywhere.